danielMicallef/xyz.github.io/_posts/2024-12-10-strategies-scaling-database.md

 # The Denormalization Pattern

 While database normalization is generally good practice, sometimes we need to deliberately denormalize for performance.
-I call this the Denormalization Pattern.
+Consider the example below.
+Assuming that we show a table for all our customers with their car rides, and the table will contain driver information and the name they booked under, it may make sense to add this data to the CarRide table, making all data readily available with a filter.

 ![Denormalization Example](/assets/posts/png/denormalization.png "Denormalization")